 No Payment for Order Flow

 Payment for order flow is popular with some commission-free trading apps.
 It pays the broker, usually in fractions per share, to execute trades on certain exchanges.
-Often payment for order flow results in higher costs for individual investors.
+Often, payment for order flow results in higher costs for individual investors.

-Public app does not participate in payment for order flow schemes.
+The public app does not participate in payment for order flow schemes.
 Instead, it directs all orders to exchanges without sending them first to third parties or market makers.

 See Related: FarmTogether Review: Is It Legit or Worth It?